 Forme d’O aquatic centre is a great place to unwind, relax or just enjoy a swim in either the outdoor or indoor heated pool.
 Forme d’O is located in the village of Chatel and is super easy to get to by shuttle bus.
 The best bit is that it has outstanding views of the snowy mountains in the distance from the pool.
 A lot of families go here for a half day activity after their children’s ski school.

-There is an inside with waterfalls and bubbles bed seats and outside heated pool, as well as saunas and steam baths.
+There is an inside with waterfalls and bubble bed seats and outside heated pool, as well as saunas and steam baths.
 The centre also offers a variety of treatments from facials, body treatments in individual or double cubicles.
 In the pool, you can do water activities from swimming classes, baby swimmer, aqua fitness, and aqua biking.

 During the summer season in Chátel, Forme d’O aquatic centres indoor and outdoor pool is included in Multipass.
 Then there is a 50% discount on the Oceane entrance and 15 % on face care.
 Champéry on the Swiss side also offers an indoor and outdoor pool in summer.